ms/buildtogether.tech/src/design.md

 cyclic process: every time you add or change one thing, no matter how small, you may need to go back and re-design other things.

 There are three traps here for the inexperienced.
-The first is <span g="analysis_paralysis" i="analysis paralysis">analysis paralysis</span>, where you find yourself revisiting issues over and over again without ever making any decisions that stick.
-The second is <span g="nih" i="not invented here syndrome">not invented here</span> syndrome, which leads people to say, "Sure, there's a library that does that, but I didn't write it so I'm not going to use it."
-Its complement is <span g="aih" i="already invented here syndrome">already invented here</span> syndrome, in which someone says, "Look, we've already made a decision about that, let's not reopen the debate."
+The first is [% i "analysis paralysis" %][% g analysis_paralysis %]analysis paralysis[% /g %][% /i %], where you find yourself revisiting issues over and over again without ever making any decisions that stick.
+The second is [% i "not invented here syndrome" %][% g nih %]not invented here[% /g %][% /i %] syndrome, which leads people to say, "Sure, there's a library that does that, but I didn't write it so I'm not going to use it."
+Its complement is [% i "already invented here syndrome" %][% g aih %]already invented here[% /g %][% /i %] syndrome, in which someone says, "Look, we've already made a decision about that, let's not reopen the debate."
 Any of these can sink a project; together, they show why it's so hard to teach design, since what I'm basically saying is, "Argue enough, but not too much."